smokephisticated/smokephisticated/pages/bongs/bongs.md

 Your smoke is first routed from your bowl and into the water.
 Then your smoke is pulled into the horizontal slitted glass tube known as an inline percolator.
 Percolator slits split your smoke into many tiny bubbles.

-<h4>The smaller smoke bubbles are = more leverage over cooling, filtering, and vaporizing your hits.</h4>
+<h4 class="heading-center">Smaller smoke bubbles = more leverage over cooling, filtering, and vaporizing your hits.</h4>

 This really just comes down to the fact that an equal amount of smoke divided and seperated into a larger quantity of bubbles would have more overall surface area than fewer large bubbles - giving the water more leverage over these smoke bubbles.